junyoung-sim/ddpg-quant/README.md

 **Portfolio Value & Weights**
 ![alt text](https://github.com/junyoung-sim/ddpg-quant/blob/main/res/korea/test_portfolio.png)

-1) Portfolio's total ROI is lower than 100% EWY buy-and-hold, but the portfolio's growth is more stable.
+1) Portfolio's total ROI is lower than 100% EWY buy-and-hold, but the portfolio's growth is more stable (less volatility and steady growth).
 2) Model learned to take advantage of the negative correlation between EWY and KRW=X

 ## References